lmmf/-SCC0251-Project/README.md

 The idea was to create a filter for nudity and pornography in images.
 The main application would be on social networks, for fast recognition of inapropriate images.

-See more info on report.pdf (in portuguese)
+See more info on report/report.pdf (in portuguese)